phax/peppol-commons/README.md

 # News and noteworthy

+* v11.0.2 - 2025-07-16
+    * Added support for the new Peppol G3 PKI and preconfifured trust stores (using PKCS12 format)
+    * Deprecated the `complete-truststore.jks` constant - it will not be taken over for the Peppol G3 PKI!
 * v11.0.1 - 2025-06-25
     * Fixed the determination of the Peppol Certificate subject for a Redrect, if no `X509SubjectName` element is present.
 * v11.0.0 - 2025-06-02